+Remove the positive battery cable.
 With the vehicle on a solid, level surface chock the front wheels.
-Remove the positive battery cable.
 Raise the vehicle by the axle and remove the rear wheels.
 After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
-Remove the jounce bumper located under the frame rail see Figure "C".